UMD-CS-STICs/389Kfall18/lectures/week_12-deployment/README.md

 # Deploying using `Heroku`
 Visit the Heroku website here: https://www.heroku.com/ and register for an account.

-Go to your dashboard page and in the top right corner there should be a `New`, select `Create new app`.
+Go to your dashboard page and in the top right corner there should be a `New` button, click on it and select `Create new app`.

 Name your new application.
 This will be what users will enter into the url to get to your application.
 You can change this later in the `Settings` tab of that project later.